 The study will include a review of proposed Bus Rapid Transit corridors (dedicated lanes that do not interrupt the flow of traffic and provide more efficient service for riders), and other roads in the Triangle region.
 There may also be an examination of potential connections in additional counties in the metropolitan area.

-The FAST 2.0 vision study area includes the following counties:
+The FAST 2.0 vision study area includes Chatham, Durham, Johnston, Orange and Wake counties.

-Public engagement for FAST 2.0 will occur in early 2025 and the study is expected to be released in June 2025.
+Public engagement for FAST 2.0 will occur in mid-2025 and the study is expected to be released in June 2025.
 FAST 2.0 will build upon the findings outlined in the FAST 1.0 study, which was released in September 2022.

 The Freeway & Street-based Transit Vision Study, now called FAST 1.0, focused primarily on public transit improvements in the Research Triangle Park in Wake County.
 The study explored Bus Rapid Transit, Bus On Shoulder System and other road improvements.